sovity/edc-ce/docs/deployment-guide/goals/development/README.md

 </tbody>
 </table>

+This type of start for development purposes does not activate the LoggingHouse extension, which is otherwise available in the MDS variant.

 ## Dev Docker Compose: Default Configuration

 The default configuration launches two local EDC Connectors with the following credentials: